jocoly/borpa/README.md

 ### 7. Start the bot.
+*Again, don't forget to mount your volume*

-`sudo docker run -v /PATH/TO/LOCAL/DIR bot-image`
+`sudo docker run -mount /app/generated-images/ bot-image`

 **Don't forget to mount the same local directory that is shared by the backend.**